French Elegance – How Did Women Dress in 18th-Century France?

 While we can no longer personally experience the splendor of 18th-century fashion, thankfully many painters of the time left us the answer to the question of how did women dress in the 18th century?

 Their artistic depictions allow us to visually appreciate and enjoy the significant fashions of their era.
 The way women dressed during the period was truly remarkable and left its mark on the history and development of fashion in a way that few others did.

-How did women dress in the 18th century?
+How Did Women Dress in the 18th Century?

 The beginning of the century was all about silhouettes – sleek shapes and narrow-looking dresses.
 A plain style was preferred, without too many ornaments.
 This style was strongly influenced by Françoise d’Aubigné, the wife of King Louis XIV.
 Soon after his death, however, the style changed significantly.

 Women began wearing the robe manteau, which evolved into the more refined robe volantes and later into the robe à la française.
-The baroque-era dresses also started being decorated with ribbons and lace.
+The Baroque-era dresses also started being decorated with ribbons and lace.

-The later decades of the Eighteenth Century
+The Later Decades of the 18th Century

 After the robe à la française was no longer in style, women began wearing the robe à la polonaise, which was later replaced by robe à la anglaise.
 The outfits were showing more skin, as the length of the dresses was slightly reduced.
 Necklines were also becoming more open.